ncode25/ai_agent_dotnet_tutorial/Part3_McpServer/README.md

 # Part 3: Multi-Client/Server Agent

-This final part of the tutorial demonstrates how to build a more robust and scalable AI agent using a client/server architecture.
+This final part of the tutorial demonstrates how to build a more robust and scalable AI agent using a client/server architecture using Model Context Protocol.
 You will create a central agent server that hosts the Semantic Kernel and a separate client application that connects to it.

 ## Goal